lukask0ch/pi_tft/readme.md

 ## Required Hardware
 * Raspberry Pi
-* 1,8" TFT from Sainsmart
+* 1,8" or 1,77" TFT from Sainsmart or AZDelivery with ST7735 Controller

 ## Setup
 * Install wiringPi.
 See http://projects.drogon.net/raspberry-pi/wiringpi/